Pathwise Stieltjes integrals of discontinuously evaluated stochastic processes: Results

-\begin{example} Let $X$ and $Y$ be (possibly dependent) fractional Brownian motions with Hurst indices $H_1$ and $H_2$, respectively, such that $H_1 + H_2 > 1$, and let $f$ be of locally finite variation and Lipschitz continuous in a neighborhood $(-\epsilon,\epsilon)$ of zero.
-Then the probability density function of $X_t$ is bounded by
+\begin{example}[Fractional Brownian motion] Let $X$ and $Y$ be (possibly dependent) fractional Brownian motions with Hurst indices $H_1, H_2 \in (0,1)$, respectively, such that $H_1 + H_2 > 1$, and let $f$ be of locally finite variation and Lipschitz continuous in a neighborhood $(-\epsilon,\epsilon)$ of zero. \changedii{Denote by $\phi(x; \mu, \sigma)$ the Gaussian probability density with mean $\mu$ and standard deviation $\sigma$, and observe that